abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Find and list specific files and/or directory recursively
-Let a directory with path /a/b/c/ contain main.c, meta.c, ab.c, a.h and ab.h
+Let a directory with path /a and /a/b/c contain main.c and added the latter with meta.c, ab.c, a.h and ab.h

   $ ls /a/b/c
   main.c meta.c ab.c a.h ab.h
   $ cd /
   Tes@Linux /
-  $ l *.c
+  $ l *.c *.h
+  /a/main.c
   /a/b/c/main.c
   /a/b/c/meta.c
   /a/b/c/ab.c
-  $ l *.h
   /a/b/c/a.h
   /a/b/c/ab.h